-Kemeri 1937: The Fateful Tournament
+Kemeri 1937: A Fateful Sojourn

-A tournament that changed Mieses' life forever
+A sojourn as a journalist that changed Mieses' life forever

-Tournament Overview
+Overview

-- Date: June–July 1937
+- Tournament: International Master Tournament, June–July 1937

 - Location: Ķemeri (Kemeri), Latvia